 Appliances around your home, such as fireplaces, boilers, and water heaters, can emit carbon monoxide if they don’t fully burn their fuel.
-Because carbon monoxide isn’t visible and doesn’t have a smell, you should install carbon monoxide detectors throughout your house to monitor the levels of this gas and improve your home safety.
-To learn about the best carbon monoxide detectors that can protect you and your family, read our review below.
+Because carbon monoxide (CO) isn’t visible and doesn’t have a smell, you should install carbon monoxide detectors throughout your house to monitor the levels of this gas and improve your home safety.

 - Best Visual Alerts: First Alert Combination Smoke and Carbon Monoxide Detector